excaliburjs/.github/profile/README.md

 Check out our [Getting Started](https://excaliburjs.com/docs/getting-started) guide if you want to build a game.

-If you're interested in a bit more reading, you can explore our [documentation](https://excaliburjs.com/docs).
+If you're interested in a bit more reading, you can explore our [user documentation](https://excaliburjs.com/docs).

 ## More information

 Curious about what plans we have for Excalibur?
 View the [1.0 Release Roadmap](https://github.com/excaliburjs/Excalibur/issues/1161) to see what's coming next.

-You can also follow us on [Twitter](http://twitter.com/excaliburjs), go through our [announcements](https://github.com/excaliburjs/Excalibur/discussions/categories/news), or [read the blog](http://blog.excaliburjs.com).
+You can also follow us on [Twitter](http://twitter.com/excaliburjs), check out our [announcements](https://github.com/excaliburjs/Excalibur/discussions/categories/news), or [read the blog](http://blog.excaliburjs.com).

 ## Questions
-If you have any questions, ask them on our [Discussions page](https://github.com/excaliburjs/Excalibur/discussions/categories/q-a).
+If you have any questions, ask them on our [discussions page](https://github.com/excaliburjs/Excalibur/discussions/categories/q-a).
 We're happy to help!

 ## Contributing

 If you'd like to contribute to any of our projects, read through our [Code of Conduct](.github/CODE_OF_CONDUCT.md) first.

-Check out our [Contributing Guidelines](.github/CONTRIBUTING.md) for an overview of the contributing process.
+Our [Contributing Guidelines](.github/CONTRIBUTING.md) provide an overview of the contributing process.

 ## Go make games!

 We're excited that you're interested in game development!

 Feel free to share what you're building with Excalibur on our [show-and-tell page](https://github.com/excaliburjs/Excalibur/discussions/categories/show-and-tell).